Jiangshi fiction: Hong Kong cinema

-Mr. Vampire, directed by Ricky Lau, was the breakthrough success of the genre.
-The film established many of the genre's recognizable tropes.
+The 1985 film Mr. Vampire, directed by Ricky Lau, was the breakthrough success of the genre.
+The film established many of the genre's recognizable clichés.
 The protagonist is a Taoist priest, skilled in casting magical spells and performing kung fu, who uses supernatural powers to control the undead.
 He is assisted by incompetent sidekicks, whose antics are a source of comic relief, and must face a vengeful ghost.

 In later jiangshi films, jiangshi interact and exist alongside Western vampires.
 In the 1989 film Vampire vs. Vampire, a Taoist priest and childlike jiangshi encounter a British vampire.
 The jiangshi saves the priest when his spells for taming the jiangshi are fruitless against the vampire.
-The trope of jiangshi children, an allusion to a similar character in Mr. Vampire II, shows an awareness in jiangshi films of the genre by referencing its past cliches.
+The cliché of jiangshi children, an allusion to a similar character in Mr. Vampire II, shows an awareness in jiangshi films of the genre by referencing its past cliches.

 Jiangshi films declined in popularity around the mid-1990s.
 There was a brief resurgence in jiangshi and vampire films during the early 2000s.
 Tsui Hark produced The Era of Vampires in 2002 and The Twins Effect, directed by Dante Lam and Donnie Yen, was released in 2003.
 The Era of Vampires was not a comedy like earlier jiangshi films, a move that provoked criticisms from the genre's fans who felt that the film was trying to appeal to a more "Hollywood" demographic.
 In 2009, Katy Chang made Nanjing Road, a jiangshi horror movie set against China's economic expansion.
 In 2013, Juno Mak made Rigor Mortis as a tribute to earlier series such as Mr. Vampire.
 In 2014, Daniel Chan made Sifu vs Vampire.